Message from the Principal

 Dear Dudley Elementary Families,

-As Principal of Dudley Elementary School it is my pleasure to welcome you to the 2017-2018 school year, my 1st full year as principal, but my 24th year with this learning community.
+As Principal of Dudley Elementary School it is my pleasure to welcome you to the 2018-2019 school year, my 26th year with this learning community.
 We are all excited to have students back in our classrooms.
 It is our mission to create a community of lifelong learners and we look forward to partnering with you to achieve it.

 We set high goals, and we work hard to achieve them.
-But I want to assure you that this work goes well beyond the numbers.
+But I want to assure you that this work goes well beyond the things listed here.

 We know each student is an individual, bringing unique talents and needs to school every day.
 We pride ourselves on the opportunities that we have available to help each and every student child succeed.
 These opportunities are included in our academic programming, which ensures that each student is challenged appropriately while building a foundation of knowledge and skills.
 In addition to basic core subjects, students have access to electives, extracurricular activities and other resources (such as the library and technology) that help them develop their strengths, interests and talents, whether in the arts, history, athletics, STEM (science/technology/engineering/mathematics) or other areas.
 And we offer a wide range of services that support the total child, including social/emotional supports, counseling, tutoring and more.
 Always, we are looking to the future, searching for new strategies to help students succeed—and preparing them for what comes next.